claudiotalarico/EE406/2025/readme.md

    OS Version:                    10.0.26100 N/A Build 26100
    ```
 2. **Install WSL 2**<br>
-   To see the list of all avaliable Linux distribution run the following PowerShell command<br>
+   To see the list of all avaliable Linux distribution use the following PowerShell command:<br>
    ```
    wsl.exe --list --online
    ```